 I adopted my current dog, Jet, in 2014.
-He was two-and-a-half years old, and we were his fourth family.
-His rescue dog "baggage" soon became apparent.
+He was two-and-a-half years old, we were his fourth family, and his rescue dog "baggage" soon became apparent.
 And after the first stressful week, and with memories of pliant, well-trained Harry, I was ready to return Jet to Labrador Rescue.

 But my son burst into tears and shamed me, "You're an instructor at the local dog club.
 If you can't sort out Jet's problems, who can?"

 Seven years later, the photo of Jet beside the sofa proves my wise son was right.
 Granted, Jet's not as "well-trained" as old Harry was, but I've learned techniques to manage the "baggage", and he's become a good family dog and companion.
 And I've shared the lessons I've learned from him with other owners who've adopted "reactive dogs".

 Oh, and as an example of how dogs have individual traits, unlike Olive and Mabel and Harry, Jet LOVES the Vet.
 And he drags me through the door into the surgery!

 I could have picked more than 20 quotes from Olive, Mabel & Me.
 Because it was the perfect birthday gift for me, combining my love of books and dogs and I enjoyed reading it immensely.
 And while I share Cotter's sadness that "in relation to our own, dogs seem to be living their lives on fast-forward", I find comfort in his words in the final chapter, The Power of the Dog: